 She conveys a willingness to do anything the therapist says.

 2. Combative anger

-Patient feels she's already failed before psychotherapy work even begins.
-She is certain she will fail in any program she thinks the therapist will attempt to establish.
+She feels she's failed before psychotherapy work begins.
+She is certain she will continue to fail.

 4. Childishly cute and manipulative